jeromemarc/eda-insights-pulling/README.md

 # Event-Driven Ansible source plugin for pulling Red Hat Insigths events

 This directory contains an example source plugin (`new_events.py`) for Event-Drive Ansible (EDA) along with a rulebook and playbook to execute.
-The source plugin accepts arguments for Hybrid Cloud Console instance, and username, password for basic authentication.
+The source plugin accepts arguments for Hybrid Cloud Console instance, and token for authentication.
+More information on setting up an authentication token for Red Hat APIs can be found on https://access.redhat.com/management/api

 The plugin queries the Insights API Notifications get_events to retrieve a list of triggered events for the account on that day.
 It then processes all events and wait until the next query (interval value in seconds).
 The next result will be checked for new event ids and will be processed accordingly.